Susu in Sierra Leone

 What Are Their Lives Like?

 The Susu are primarily farmers.
-Rice and grain are the two principal crops; however, pineapples, mangoes, and coconuts are also grown.
-The women make various kinds of palm oil from palm nuts, as well as peanut oil and soap.
+Rice and grain are the two principal crops; however, they also grow pineapples, coconuts and mangoes.
+The women produce palm oil from palm nuts, as well as peanut oil and soap.
 In addition to farming, fishing and salt production are important enterprises to the Susu economy.
 Salt is produced during the dry season, and it can take up to three months of intense work to produce anything substantial.
-The Susu are also well known for their trading, leather work, and metal work.
+The Susu are also well known for their trading, leather work and metal work.

-Susu houses are made of mud or cement blocks, depending on the resources available.
+Susu houses are made of cement blocks or mud depending on available resources.
 The roofs of the urban homes are usually made of corrugated iron, while those in the more rural areas are still thatched.
 Houses are often built large enough to accommodate extended families.
 Although electricity is available in most places, cooking is still done over open fires.
-Unfortunately, clean, running water is not yet available for the Susu, but efforts are being made to dig wells throughout the region.
+Unfortunately, clean, running water is seldom available for the Susu.

 Although Western clothing is available in the markets, most of the Susu women prefer wearing their traditional African styles, which include long skirts that usually reach their ankles.
 Older men commonly wear loose fitting cotton robes, while the younger men prefer Western style clothes.